 Hello and welcome to VisiHow.
 Today, I'm going to demonstrate to you the wonder that is the Alt Button when using Microsoft Word 2010.
 The Alt button is your portal to Hotkey shortcuts when using the keyboard.

-- 1First, press Alt, you can see at the top there are now a selection of numbers and letters.These numbers and letters represent the different sections that you can now quickly access without having to use the mouse pad or mouse.
-For example, if you would like to move to the home section, you would simply press H.Advertisement
+- 1These numbers and letters represent the different sections that you can now quickly access without having to use the mouse pad or mouse.
+For example, if you would like to move to the home section, you would simply press H.First, press Alt, you can see at the top there are now a selection of numbers and letters.Advertisement

-- 6This has been a video on how to really maximize the unprecedented potential of the Alt button.I hope that you can incorporate it into your Microsoft Word lifestyle and that it has some positive repercussions for you and your work.
+- 6I hope that you can incorporate it into your Microsoft Word lifestyle and that it has some positive repercussions for you and your work.
 If you have any suggestions, queries, comments, please leave them in the section below.
 You've been watching VisiHow.
-Goodbye.Advertisement
+Goodbye.This has been a video on how to really maximize the unprecedented potential of the Alt button.Advertisement

 Video: Use the Alt Key in Microsoft Word 2010

 If you need to reference this article in your work, you can copy-paste the following depending on your required format:

 APA (American Psychological Association)

 Use the Alt Key in Microsoft Word 2010.
 (2016).
 In VisiHow.
 Retrieved Mar 26, 2017, from http://visihow.com/Use_the_Alt_Key_in_Microsoft_Word_2010